 The bespectacled, impeccably dressed architect of space and time recognized his revolutionary design with a wink.
 "Annus mirabilis!
 I jot ideas on anything handy, you should see all the napkins in the filing cabinet.
 Thanks for returning this, and sorry you two heirs of tomorrow did not get that comic book."
 The children exchanged a look.
 "Too soon?" the innovative handyman asked.

 They stepped onto the veranda by the butterfly wind chimes which hung above the spot to commemorate where nearly two decades from this date the inventor's now infant daughter would accept a proposal from her beloved.
-The groundbreaking technologist called to his wife, "Love, back in a tick."
+The groundbreaking technologist called to his wife as though there were no special hurry, "Love, back in a tick."